pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 ### Logic

-When concurrent programming is involved, it's particularly important to think about the logic in code review.
-These sorts of issues are very hard to detect by just running the code and usually need somebody to think carefully.
+When concurrent programming is involved, it is particularly important to review the logic carefully, because the concurrent issues are very hard to detect by just running the code.

 ### Complexity